What Is A Scaled Agile Framework?

 - Use fast and integrated learning cycles to build incrementally so that customer feedback is allowed and risks are reduced.

-– In order to ensure an economic benefit, milestones should be based on evaluation of working systems and objective estimation.
+- In order to ensure an economic benefit, milestones should be based on the evaluation of working systems and objective estimation.

 - In order to enable continuous flow, the amount of work in progress should be limited, batch sizes should be decreased and queue lengths should be managed.